 Kellogg Sales Institute founder Craig Wortmann explains that the story you share depends on your prospect or client.
 In his book What's Your Story?
 Wortmann outlines 4 types of stories:

 - Success (to motivate and inspire)

 - Failure (to connect people and build trust)

 - Fun (to encourage laughter, not to distract)

-Some of these may be obvious.
-Others, not so much.
-You need to be ready with several different types of stories so that you can choose the right story, for the right person, at the right time.
+Be prepared with several different types of stories so that you can choose the right story, for the right person, at the right time.

 Develop your story matrix

 Watch Craig Wortmann explain how to develop a story matrix:

 Once you are comfortable with the type of story that can be told in a sales or leadership context, think about the specific situations where you would share them – networking events, project pitch meetings, cold calling, etc. These compelling stories influence people to act and help you establish valuable connections.